RagoByte/Screen-and-Overlay-Services/README.md

 ✅ **Centralizing UI logic** inside dedicated services, making the project easier to maintain and scale.
 ### This system simplifies working with UI in Unity and provides two core services:

-✨ **ScreenService** — manages creating and switching screens.
+🪟 **ScreenService** — manages creating and switching screens.
-🖼️ **OverlayService** — manages creating and showing overlays (pop-ups, notifications) on top of screens.
+💬 **OverlayService** — manages creating and showing overlays (pop-ups, notifications) on top of screens.

 ### Key Classes

-- 🖥️ **Screen** — main container for a screen’s interface, managed by `ScreenService`.
+- 🖥️ **Screen** — main container for views within this screen.
+It manages which view is active and handles switching between them.
 - 🖼️ **BaseView** — a visual part of a screen.
 A single Screen can have multiple different views, but only one can be active at a time.
 If you need to switch between views, implement this logic in your Screen subclass: hide or destroy the current view, create the new one, and assign it to `_currentView`.
-- 📦 **BaseOverlay** — pop-ups or notifications, managed by `OverlayService`, keep their state when switching screens and can open independently.
+- 📦 **BaseOverlay** — pop-ups or notifications managed by OverlayService.
+They preserve their state when switching screens and can open independently of the current screen.

 The system allows you to: